 The benefits of light or superficial chemical peels are:

-Superficial or light glycolic acid, lactic acid or salicylic acid peels done in a medical spa by medical aesthetician under physician supervision should be safe procedures.
-Deep phenol, TCA or trichloroacetic acid peels are serious surgical procedures that should only be done by a physician and never done by a medical aesthetician in a medical spa environment.
+When performed by a medical aesthetician under the supervision of a physician, superficial or light chemical peels such as glycolic acid, lactic acid or salicylic acid should be safe procedures.
+Deep phenol, trichloroacetic acid (TCA) peels are serious surgical procedures that should only be done by a physician and never done by a medical aesthetician in a medical spa environment.

 Your face may be pink after a superficial lactic acid, glycolic acid, or salicylic acid peel.
 Over the next 24-48 hours you may notice some peeling or flaking of dry, aged damaged skin.
 You should be able to apply makeup right after most superficial chemical peels.

 Recovery from a superficial face chemical peel is usually not significant and consists of pink skin color immediately after the peel and possibly some dry flaking skin over the next 2-3 days.